Advanced search

 Summary of the safety profile

-The overall safety profile of fruquintinib is based on data from patients with mCRC who received at least one dose of (5 mg once daily 3 weeks on/1 week off each 28day cycle) fruquintinib (n = 911) in clinical studies.
-In this patient population, the most common adverse reactions of any grade (incidence ≥ 20%) were hypertension (49.3%), anorexia (35.6%), proteinuria (35.5%), palmar-plantar erythrodysaesthesia syndrome (34.6%), hypothyroidism (32.4%), dysphonia (28.6%), diarrhoea (26.3%), and asthenia (24.5%), the majority of which were of Grades 1 or 2 severity.
-The most common (incidence ≥ 5%) Grade 3/4 adverse reactions were hypertension (19.1%) and palmar-plantar erythrodysaesthesia syndrome (8.3%).
-The most common (incidence ≥ 1%) and important serious adverse reactions were gastrointestinal haemorrhage (1.5%), pneumonia (1.5%), hypertension (1.5%), and gastrointestinal perforation (1.3%) (see section 4.4).
+The overall safety profile of fruquintinib is based on pooled data from clinical studies with 911 patients with mCRC.
+Patients were exposed to at least one dose (5 mg) of fruquintinib (5 mg once daily 3 weeks on/1 week off) during a median of 3.68 months.
+In this patient population, the most common adverse reactions of any grade (incidence ≥ 20%) were hypertension (49.3%), anorexia (35.6%), proteinuria (35.5%), PPES (34.6%), hypothyroidism (32.4%), dysphonia (28.6%), diarrhoea (26.3%), and asthenia (24.5%), the majority of which were of Grades 1 or 2 severity.
+The most common adverse reactions of Grade 3/4 (incidence ≥ 5%) were hypertension (19.1%) and PPES (8.3%).
+The most common serious adverse reactions (incidence ≥ 1%) were gastrointestinal haemorrhage (1.5%), pneumonia (1.5%), hypertension (1.5%), and gastrointestinal perforation (1.3%) (see section 4.4).

 Tabulated list of adverse reactions

 Adverse reactions reported in clinical studies of fruquintinib are listed in Table 3.
 These reactions are presented by system organ class and by frequency.
-Frequencies are defined as: very common (≥ 1/10); common (≥ 1/100 to < 1/10); uncommon (≥ 1/1 000 to < 1/100); rare (≥ 1/10 000 to < 1/1 000); very rare (< 1/10 000); and not known (cannot be estimated from the available data).
+Within each system organ class, the adverse reactions are ranked by frequency, with the most frequent reactions first.
+Frequencies are defined as: very common (≥ 1/10); common (≥ 1/100 to < 1/10); uncommon (≥ 1/1,000 to < 1/100); rare (≥ 1/10,000 to < 1/1,000); very rare (< 1/10,000); and not known (cannot be estimated from the available data).
+Within each frequency grouping, adverse reactions are presented in the order of decreasing seriousness.

-Table 3: Adverse reactions reported in clinical studies in patients with mCRC treated with fruquintinib (N=911)
+Table 3: Adverse Reactions Reported in Clinical Studies in Patients with mCRC Treated with Fruquintinib (N=911)

-Frequency category
+Frequency

-Adverse reactions
+Adverse Reactions

-All grades
+All Grades

 Infections and infestations